 2. Our Business

-Powersystems UK are a high voltage electrical contractor, delivering infrastructure projects throughout the UK, supporting both industrial and generator customers.
-Our operations are based from a single office near Bristol however we have many peripatetic employees.
+Powersystems are a high voltage electrical contractor, delivering infrastructure projects throughout the UK, supporting both industrial and generator customers.
+Our operations are based from a single office near Bristol, however we have many peripatetic employees.

 3. Policy on Slavery and Human Trafficking